crismaproject/wirecloud-widgets/README.md

     HTML's sessionStorage, you can read [this specification](http://www.w3.org/TR/webstorage/) and the current [implementation/support status](http://caniuse.com/#search=sessionstorage).

+Note that undocumented (ie. non-public) methods of Wirecloud's API are not mocked; for instance, `MashupPlatform.wiring.getReachableEndpoints(…)` is not defined by this mockup (but exists in Wirecloud's "live" API and is, for instance, used by the `debug_pusher` widget to determine if/what gadgets are connected to it.

 ## Contact

 Most widgets are currently maintained by Manuel Warum from the Austrian Institute of Technology (AIT).
 If you need